The Persian music of Afghanistan meets Baroque in this acclaimed cross-cultural collaboration with Ensemble Kaboul.

 The program moves in both directions: Van Diemen's Band perform arrangements of melodies from Afghanistan's deep and ancient tradition — tunes that any Afghan would know and carry in their heart, speaking of home with an intimacy no prohibition can erase.
 The musicians of Ensemble Kaboul, meanwhile, bring their distinctive voices to works from the Western classical tradition, pieces chosen precisely because they elude easy categorisation, offering the perfect common ground for two traditions to meet and play.
 What emerges is not a collision, but a conversation: tender, generous, and deeply human.

 This collaboration carries a weight beyond the purely musical.
-The musicians of Ensemble Kaboul are masters in the fullest sense — yet they are no longer free to play their own music in the country of their birth.
+The Afghan musicians of Ensemble Kaboul are masters in the fullest sense — yet they are no longer free to play their own music in the country of their ancestors.
 Sit with that for a moment.
 And yet here they are, not diminished but defiant, sharing that music with the world, ensuring it is heard, preserved, and honoured.

 To play alongside them is a privilege.
 Within moments of beginning, the differences of tradition fall away, and there is only the music itself — alive and shared.